skyellen/robwork-mirror/ReadMe.txt

 	cd release
 - call cmake in Release mode and disable RobWorkSim and enable RobWorkHardware: cmake -DWITH_RWSIM=0 -DWITH_RWHW=1 -DCMAKE_BUILD_TYPE..
-- call make using several threads (unly if you have more than 3G ram, else use 1): make -j3
+- call make using several threads (only if you have more than 3G ram, else use 1): make -j3
 - if you want to install:
 	sudo make install